walles/cleverdrawer/README.md

 * Release a beta on Google Play
 * How can I test the prediction algorithm?
 * Update UI to match the brand color
+* Report duplicate labels to Crashlytics
+* Report launch counts to Crashlytics, use that as our KPI
+* Get somebody to install + start using the beta